William Brereton, 3rd Baron Brereton of Leighlin1

 F, #151642, d. circa September 1680

-Frances Willoughby was the daughter of Francis Willoughby, 5th Baron Willoughy of Parham and Elizabeth Cecil.1 She married William Brereton, 3rd Baron Brereton of Leighlin, son of William Brereton, 2nd Baron Brereton of Leighlin and Lady Elizabeth Goring, before 1659.1 She died circa September 1680.1 She was buried on 12 September 1680 at St. Martin-in-the-Fields Church, Covent Garden, London, England.1 Her will (dated 6 September 1680) was probated on 16 February 1682/83.1
+Frances Willoughby was the daughter of Francis Willoughby, 5th Baron Willoughy of Parham and Elizabeth Cecil.1 She married William Brereton, 3rd Baron Brereton of Leighlin, son of William Brereton, 2nd Baron Brereton of Leighlin and Lady Elizabeth Goring, before 1659.1 She died circa September 1680.1 She was buried on 12 September 1680 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.1 Her will was proven (by probate) on 16 February 1682/83.1

-From before 1659, her married name became Brereton.1 As a result of her marriage, Frances Willoughby was styled as Baroness Brereton of Leighlin circa April 1664.
+From before 1659, her married name became Brereton.1 After her marriage, Frances Willoughby was styled as Baroness Brereton of Leighlin circa April 1664.
+Her last will was dated 6 September 1680.

 Citations